DataSmithLab/privacydev/docs/tools.md

 # Developer Tools for Privacy-Sensitive Applications

 Building apps with sensitive user data?
-You need tools that actually protect privacy—not just claim to.
-We've curated libraries, services, and frameworks that offer real security guarantees and compliance support.
-Whether you're building a health app that needs HIPAA compliance or a fintech product navigating PCI-DSS, the wrong SDK choice can cost you millions in fines and destroy user trust.
-These recommendations help you avoid those pitfalls.
+Choose tools that actually protect privacy, not just claim to.
+This guide covers privacy-focused libraries, services, and frameworks that help you build secure applications.
+Whether you're handling health data or financial information, the right tool choices matter for both compliance and user trust.

 ## Tool Categories